dstmodders/mod-dev-tools/readme/02-development.md

 - Use snake_case for the class fields and variables

-If at some point the mentioned style guide suggests a different approach that wasn't mentioned earlier use the existing code as a guide instead.
+If at some point the mentioned style guide suggests a different approach that wasn't mentioned earlier, use the existing code as a guide instead.

-All the suggestions are negotiable and can be changed in the future when a rational reason has been found.
+All the suggestions are negotiable and can be changed when a rational reason has been found.

 ## Workflow